Bhlynd/Nimiq-Install-Script/README.md

 **bash nimiq-client-install.sh**

-The scrypt will ask you to enter detials for the client.
+The script will ask you to enter details for the client.
 You will be required to sudo which means entering your user password.

 **DO NOT RUN THIS AS ROOT**